JerryXRQ/CS337_Project1/README.md

 We implemented humor detection.
 This code finds the people who made the best jokes through keyword search.
 It also includes a naive attempt at finding the subject of the joke by finding common elements in the selected tweets.

-To run the code, use the command python humor.py
+To run the code, use the command python humor.py.
+You can add a year after the input to control which year the code runs on.
+If that input is not provided, it will choose 2013 by default.

  Red Carpet - Best Dressed and Worst Dressed

  We implemented best dressed and worse dressed analysis.
 This code uses keyword search and sentiment analysis to find the best and worse dressed.
 It also finds the most discussed person on Twitter.
 Additionally, we integrated Bing downloader to directly find pictures of the selected people online.
 However, this service is not stable.
 If the code detects errors, it will print "Something when wrong when retrieving images from Bing".
 Other functions should always run normally.

-To run the code, use the command python red_carpet.py
+To run the code, use the command python red_carpet.py.
+You can add a year after the input to control which year the code runs on.
+If that input is not provided, it will choose 2013 by default.

+Parties - Best Party Hosts

+We implemented a program that tracks the most discussed parties of a given year.
+However, because the source data only includes a small time segment, many parties were not recorded.
+Therefore, the quality of data produced was limited.

+To run the code, use the command python parties.py.
+You can add a year after the input to control which year the code runs on.
+If that input is not provided, it will choose 2013 by default.
+It requires "vader_lexicon" package of nltk, but the code can download it automatically.

 Some reference performance: